Extradition

 personally, or

-by sending it by post to his or her address for service in the proceeding in relation to which the warrant was issued, or
+by sending it by post to their address for service in the proceeding in relation to which the warrant was issued, or

 by sending it by fax to that address, or